Thinkwise/docs/docs/sf/process_analysis.md

 The business processes are identified to arrive at a complete set of functional requirements for the system.
 By assuming the present (or desired) business process, it can be established with certainty whether the system contains all functions to support the business process.
 It is clear for each component of the business process where the system provides support.
 Furthermore, there are no functions added to the system that do not support the process.
 It is easier to go through the processes (that employees of the company carry out) with the stakeholders and to so arrive at system requirements, than to directly define the system requirements.

-Specifying the business processes takes place in the Software Factory by means of BPMN\[4\] models.
+Specifying the business processes takes place in the Software Factory by means of BPMN models ([Business Process Model and Notation 2.0](https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation)).

 A new model is created for which the components that can be used are available in the left hand table.
 The activities in these models are the user requirements.
 A major benefit of this integration is that requirements and models are always traceable.

 The components can be selected and added to the plan by means of drag & drop.

 ![](../assets/sf/image56.png)

-Figure 38: Overview of a business process
+*Overview of a business process*

 ### Set up business processes